jakewilliamson88/DemoApp1/README.md

 From there, you can create an account, log in, and create tasks.
 Register a new user with the `POST /register/` endpoint.
-Authenticate with the `Auuthorize` button near the top-right of the page.
+Authenticate with the `Authorize` button near the top-right of the page.
 This will authorize your requests to other endpoints with a JWT token.

 TODO: